zluuba/udp-server-python/README.md

 ### Additional
-Ypu can check project with tests, linter and typing checker.
+You can check project with tests, linter and typing checker.
 You need `pytest`, `flake8` and `mypy` to be installed (better be installing them in [venv](https://docs.python.org/3/library/venv.html#creating-virtual-environments)):
 ```bash